 Some mums like the idea of encouraging their babies to feed themselves from the start and will steer clear of purees altogether, offering their babies easy to hold, bite-sized pieces of food, which their babies can feed themselves and experiment chewing with.

-Start 4 Life says that you can tell your baby is ready to feed himself if he can do the following together:
+Start 4 Life says that you can tell your baby is ready to feed themselves if they can do the following together:

 Whether you puree your baby's food or go down the BLW route, never leave your baby unattended as there is a risk of choking.
-From mums' experiences, weaning comes with lots of gagging and choking and your heart will skip a beat when your baby bites off more than he can chew.
+From mums' experiences, weaning comes with lots of gagging and choking and your heart will skip a beat when your baby bites off more than they can chew.
 Don't panic.
-The gagging reflex is designed to move food away from your baby's airway, to the front of his mouth and he'll eventually spit the food out.
+The gagging reflex is designed to move food away from your baby's airway, to the front of their mouth and they'll eventually spit the food out.
 Always be on hand to react if food goes down the wrong hole.
-If you're worried, book a free ‘Save a Life' course through your local Sure Start Children's Centre to learn how to deal with a choking baby.

 Top weaning tips from real mums